-Queer ASL focuses on introducing basic American Sign Language and Deaf culture to queer & transgender learners in Vancouver, BC.
+Queer ASL focuses on introducing basic American Sign Language and Deaf culture to queer & transgender learners.
 This involves learning the alphabet, finger-spelling, facial expressions, vocabulary, and grammar structures.
-At home, students access homework videos that feature the local queer signing community and a collection of Deaf culture information such as identity politics, cultural norms, history, current topics and issues, etc. The courses have a voice-off policy in order to both be respectful of signing spaces and to immerse ourselves in a signing environment.
+At home, students access homework videos that feature the local Vancouver BC queer signing community and a collection of Deaf culture information such as identity politics, cultural norms, history, current topics and issues, etc. The courses have a voice-off policy in order to both be respectful of signing spaces and to immerse ourselves in a signing environment.
 People who complete Queer ASL classes are able to carry basic conversations with signing queer folks and have a better understanding of the deaf/signing community.

 The courses are taught through using powerpoints, videos, demonstrations, dialogue practice via partners and groups.
 All instructors are deaf and queer.
 Deaf queer guests (often folks featured in the homework videos) at times visit to provide additional perspectives and show students how we all have different signing styles.
 By having guests, this allows both signing queers and Queer ASL students become familiar with each other, thus building a bridge.

-Queer ASL 102 is for people who have a little bit of experience with ASL.
-This course covers learning about activities, living arrangements, people, transportation, time grammar and much more.
+Queer ASL 102 (8 weeks) is for people who have a little bit of experience with ASL.
+This course covers learning about activities, living arrangements, people, transportation, and much more.
 At the end, students share & discuss photos of their chosen families with each other.

 A bit more about Queer ASL: